-CHAIRMAN'S REPORT 2016
+CHAIRMAN'S REPORT 2017

-On behalf of the Board of Directors, I present the Annual Report for Hudson Investment Group Limited (the Company) for the twelve months to 31 December 2016.
-The Company recorded a consolidated net profit of \$3.0 million from operations compared to a net loss of \$5.03 million in the previous corresponding period.
+On behalf of the Board of Directors, I present the Annual Report for Hudson Investment Group Limited (the Company) for the twelve months to 31 December 2017.
+The Company recorded a consolidated net profit of \$3.01 million from operations compared to a net profit of \$3.0 million in the previous corresponding period.

-Total shareholders' funds as at 31 December 2016 are \$6.6 million and Net Tangible Asset backing per share is 2.48 cents.
+Total shareholders' funds as at 31 December 2017 are \$9.62 million and Net Tangible Asset backing per share is 3.43 cents.

 The Company's industrial property is located at Warnervale comprising a 44.5 hectare site along Sparks and Mountain Roads (Hudson Property).
-The Western section of the site is leased to Bunnings Group Limited (which is 100% owned by Wesfarmers Limited) and to Better Concrete Products Pty Ltd. The Board of Directors is considering various options and business models to develop the surplus industrial land to enhance shareholder value.
+The western section of the site is leased to Bunnings Group Limited (which is 100% owned by Wesfarmers Limited) and to Pre-cast Civil Industrial Pty Ltd. The Board of Directors are considering various options and business models to develop the surplus industrial land and its existing leased premises to enhance shareholder value.

-In addition to the Hudson Property, the Company has an option to purchase 143 Sparks Road Warnervale known as Lot 3 in DP801029 (Lot 3), which is adjacent to the Hudson Property's eastern section known as Lot 67.
+In addition to the Hudson Property, the Company has an option to purchase 143 Sparks Road Warnervale known as Lot 3 in DP301029 (Lot 3), which is adjacent to the Hudson property's eastern section known as Lot 67.
 Lot 3 is described in detail in the Review of Operations section of this Annual Report.

-The Company is focussed on the development of the Hudson Property and achieving the dual objective of capital appreciation and shareholder value.
+The Company is focused on the development of the Hudson Property and achieving the dual objective of capital appreciation and shareholder value.

-We thank you for your continuing support and involvement as shareholders of the Company.
+We thank you for your loyal support and your continuing involvement as shareholders of the Company.